SandaruJayawardana/arm-assembly-cnn/README.md

 ### Implemented convolution and maxpool algorithm and used registers are shown in below (Siplified Version)

-+GNU g++ compiler pass the first 3 parameter values of a function in R1, R2, R3 registers.
++ GNU g++ compiler pass the first 3 parameter values of a function in R1, R2, R3 registers.
 I used that to pass the necessary pointers to track the image, kernals and target for the each layer in the CNN.

 #### 1. Data Load Step 1